michal-niedzwiedzki/php-testing/README.md

 `rm -Rf doc/coverage; vendor/bin/phpunit --coverage-html doc/coverage`

-Update tests by writing another method (e.g. `test_getPerimeter_return_null_when_not_a_triangle`) including 7 combination of values (i.e. 2, 3, 6).
+Update tests by writing another method (e.g. `test_getPerimeter_return_null_when_not_a_triangle`) including 3 combination of values (i.e. 2, 3, 6).
 Test manually in browser.
-Also retest all cases from exercise 2.
+Also, since you've modified the code that was previously tested, you will have to retest all cases from previous exercise.

 **Question:** did you notice any value of existing unit tests when retesting?